 - With unsupervised learning tasks, the machine learning algorithm observes data set without targets and infers a function that captures the inherent structure and/or distribution of the data.
 In a clustering scenario, that function is a set of clusters and the ability to assign new data items to one (or several) of the clusters.
 In this chapter, we study the k-means clustering and the Expectation Maximization over a Gaussian mixture to infer a mapping of features to clusters.
 In the context of multimedia data, typical applications are: - Feature quantization, i.e., reducing a multivariate feature to a small number of discrete values.
 The quantized value serve as an approximated or smoothed version of the original ones much like histograms approximates the distribution of data values - Cluster analysis, i.e., the validation of the cluster hypothesis and the extraction of clusters to infer labels for the clusters. - Image segmentation, i.e., the extraction of different areas in an image that "belong" to each other.
 In a first step, clustering reduces the number of features through quantization.
-In a second step, morphological operators build coherent regions for segmentation. - As we do not know the number of clusters that are present in the data (we have no labels!), we need to guide clustering algorithms in the selection of the optimal number K of clusters.
-Again, poor choice for the number of clusters can lead to underfitting (extreme case is K=1) and overfitting (extreme case is K=N with N being the number of training items).
-As we have no targets, we cannot use a validation set to measure accuracy of prediction.
-Instead, we utilize a target function for the compactness of the clusters and the separation between clusters and must prevent, at the same time, an excessive number of clusters. - We conclude this section with an example from image segmentation and a very early application called Blobworld.
+In a second step, morphological operators build coherent regions for segmentation. - As we do not know the number of clusters that are present in the data (we have no labels), we need guide clustering algorithms in the selection of the optimal number K of clusters underfitting (extreme case is K = 1) and overfitting (extreme case is K = N with N being the number of training items).
+Utilize a target function for the compactness of the clusters and the separation between clusters and must prevent, at the same time, an excessive number of clusters. - We conclude this section with an example from image segmentation and a very early application called Blobworld.

 - k-means clustering goes back to the 1960s as an approach to quantify vectors for signal processing.
 It subsequently became very popular in data mining for cluster analysis. k-means clusters the data set into k clusters in such a way that each data point belongs to the cluster with the nearest centroid (or prototype of the cluster).
 The centroids are the mean position over all points in the cluster.
-The centroids divide the space into Voronoi diagrams defining the cluster shapes. - Although the computation of the optimal K centroids is a NP-hard problem, there are very efficient heuristics that lead to a (local) optimum.
-We will first describe the classical approach using Lloyd's algorithm and then re-interpret the approach with Expectation Maximization. - Let N be the number of data items with the d-dimensional representations $x_1, ..., x_N$.
-We then want to partition the data items into K sets $\mathbb{S} = \{\mathbb{S}1, ..., \mathbb{S}K\}$ such that the within-cluster sum of squares (WCSS, also called the variance) become minimal, i.e.:
+The centroids divide the space into Voronoi diagents details in the cluster shapes. - Although the computation of the optimal K centroid is a NP-hard problem, there are very efficient heuristics that lead to a (local) optimum.
+We will first describe the classical approach using Lloyd's algorithm and then re-interpret the approach with Expectation Maximization. - Let N be the number of data items with the d-dimensional representations $x_1, ..., x_N$ .
+We then want to partition the data items into K sets $S = \{S_1, ..., S_K\}$ such that the within-cluster sum of squares (WCSS, also called the variance) become minimal, i.e.

-$$\boldsymbol{\mu}k^{(t+1)} = \frac{1}{\left|\mathbb{S}k^{(t)}\right|} \sum{\boldsymbol{x} \in \mathbb{S}k^{(t)}} \boldsymbol{x}$$
+$$\boldsymbol{\mu}{k}^{(t+1)} = \frac{1}{\left|\mathbb{S}{k}^{(t)}\right|} \sum{\boldsymbol{x} \in \mathbb{S}{k}^{(t)}} \boldsymbol{x}$$